xorxornop/ObscurCore/README.md

 Packages include the capability to communicate new keys (of any kind), or request invalidation of keys for subsequent communications.
 For example, you could send a symmetric key for manifests, so as to reduce overhead incurred by public key schemes.

-More to come... it is desired to be a very comprehensive system.
+More to come... it is designed to be a highly comprehensive system.

 Functionality exposed through streams